-When you’re ready to graduate from your own yard, ask family and friends for permission.
+When you’re ready to graduate from your own yard, ask family and friends for permission to hunt.
 Chances are you know at least one or two people who live in older homes that might yield some old coins or interesting relics.
 They might even own land with old home sites that could yield some truly old finds.
 Using those relationships first is a great way to get permission without knocking on strangers’ front doors.

 Parks and schools

-If your area allows (or is silent on) metal detecting on public land, parks and schools are good places to start.
+If your area allows metal detecting on public land, parks and schools are good places to start.
 Kids are prone to lose all sorts of things, so there is great potential for modern coins and other worthwhile finds.
 If the school is old enough, you may also have the potential to find silver coins.
 Just be sure to confine your activities to times school is not in session, such as on weekends or in the summer months.

 Parks can hold a great deal of potential.
 Depending on the park, people may have been going there for more than a hundred years to picnic, play games, and socialize.
 Before you venture out, find out how old the park is and, if possible, what was there before the park.
 Almost any public park will give up decent amounts of modern change to a metal detectorist, but older and more interesting finds probably won’t surface if the park has only been there since the 1970s.
 One more thing: be prepared to dig plenty of trash at sites like these – there is no shortage of litterbugs in public parks.

 When you walk through a neighborhood, what houses seem old to you?
 The older the house, the better.
 The yard of a house built in 1860 or 1900 has had many years to accumulate losses from the people who lived there and those losses are potential finds for the detectorist.